 Dr. Kroll received his medical degree from Cornell.
 He underwent residency training in internal medicine at Brown University and completed his fellowship in hematology/oncology at Harvard Medical School–Brigham & Women's Hospital.

 Recent Contributions to PracticeUpdate:

-- Thrombosis and Thrombocytopenia After ChAdOx1 nCoV-19 Vaccination
+- Case Series of Thrombosis With Thrombocytopenia Syndrome After COVID-19 Vaccination